Nmounce/budget-trackers/README.md

 ## Contributing

-Contribute to Workout Tracker
+Contribute to BudgetTracker
-To contribute to Workout Tracker, follow these steps: 1.
+To contribute to Budget Tracker, follow these steps: 1.
 Fork this repository.
 2. Create a branch: git checkout -b <branch name>.
 3. Make your changes and commit them: git commit -m '<commit message>'.
 4. Push to the original branch: git push origin <project_name/<location> 5.
 Create the pull request.
 Alternatively, see the Github documentation on creating a pull request.

 ## Acknowledgements